BenediktMagnus/ShuffleBot/README.md

     - Set "token" to the bot's access token.
 ## Start the bot
   - Start via `npm start`.
+## Configure the bot usage permissions
+  - In your Discord server, find the bot's integration settings:
+    - Server settings -> Integrations -> Bots and Apps -> "Name of your bot"
+  - By default, nobody has access to the bot's commands (controlled by the "@everyone" group).
+  - Add rolls or users under "roles and members" and click on the green tick to give them access to the bot's commands.
 ## Use the bot:
   - First configuration:
     - `/setlobbychannel @lobby` to set the lobby channel.